 MS Ireland, The UK MS Society, DMSG (Germany), and Stichting MS Research (Netherlands) are teaming up with the MS International Federation so the money you raise will be shared to fund local and international projects.

-If you are in one of those countries, 70% of the money you raise will fund their projects and 30% will help us to rally the global community to prevent, treat and stop MS, improve access to treatment and support projects around the world.
+In Ireland, The UK, Germany and The Netherlands, 70% of the money you raise will fund their projects and 30% will help MSIF to rally the global community to prevent, treat and stop MS, improve access to treatment and support projects around the world.

 In every other country your support will help fund the work of the MS International Federation, which supports MS organisations and people affected by MS around the world.

-Wherever you're from thank you for being part of this amazing fundraising commmunity!
+Wherever you are from, thank you for being part of this amazing fundraising commmunity!

 The MS International Federation

-We bring together MS organisations from around the world to help everyone affected by MS. We support international MS research, strengthen MS organisations in countries where there is little support for people with MS, campaign for increased awareness of the disease, and work to improve access to treatment for everyone.
+We bring together MS organisations from around the world to help everyone affected by MS. We rally the global community to increase funding for MS research strengthen MS organisations in countries where there is little support for people with MS, campaign for increased awareness of the disease, and work to improve access to treatment for everyone.

 Testimonials